Ageism: United Kingdom

+In October 2006 with the Employment Equality (Age) Regulations 2006, the UK Labour Government introduced a Default Retirement Age, whereby employers were able to terminate or deny employment to people over 65 without a reason.
+A legal challenge to this failed in September 2009, although a review of the legislation was expected in 2010 by the new Conservative/Liberal Democrat coalition government.
+This review took place and on 17 February 2011 BIS published the draft Regulations abolishing the Default Retirement Age.
+Revised regulations were later implemented and, as of 6 April 2011, employers can no longer give employees notice of retirement under Default Retirement Age provisions and will need to objectively justify any compulsory retirement age still in place to avoid age discrimination claims.

 There have been many notable cases and official statistics show a 37% increase in claims in 2009/10 and a further 31% increase in 2010/11.
-Examples include the case involving Rolls-Royce, the "Heyday" case brought by Age UK and the Miriam O'Reilly case against the BBC (2011).
+Examples include a case involving Rolls-Royce, the "Heyday" case brought by Age UK and the Miriam O'Reilly case against the BBC (2011).

 The European Social Study survey in 2011 revealed that nearly two out of five people claim to have been shown a lack of respect because of their age.
 The survey suggested that the UK is riven by intergenerational splits, with half of the people admitting they do not have a single friend over 70; this compares with only a third of Portuguese, Swiss and Germans who say that they do not have a friend of that age or older.
 A Demos study in 2012 showed that three-quarters of people in the UK believed there to be not enough opportunities for older and younger people to meet and work together.

 The "Grey Pride" campaign has advocated for a Minister for Older People and had some success in 2011 when former Labour Leader Ed Miliband appointed Liz Kendall as Shadow Minister for Older People.

-In 2011, the artist Michael Freedman, an outspoken advocate against age discrimination within the art world says that "mature students, like me, come to art late in life, so why are we penalised and demotivated?
+In 2011, the artist Michael Freedman, an outspoken advocate against age discrimination within the art world, said that "I am really pissed off with the organisers of the majority of the competitions that seek artists to enter them.
+Many restrict entrants to those who are under 35!
+I have never seen a reason for this" and that "mature students, like me, come to art late in life, so why are we penalised and demotivated?
 Whatever happened to lifelong learning and the notion of a flexible workforce?"

+Middle East

+Iran

+In Iran a person must be at least 21 years old to run for president.

+Iraq

+The Iraqi constitution states that a person must be at least 40 years old to run for president and 35 years old to be prime minister.
+Until 2019, the electoral law set the age limit at 30 years old for candidates to run for the Council of Representatives.
+However, the new Iraqi Council of Representatives Election Law (passed in 2019, yet to be enacted) lowered the age limit to 28.